intelligent-control-lab/Feedforward_Adaptation/README.md

 # Online Model Adaptation with Feedforward Compensation

-This repository introduces the Feedforward and Online Model Adaptation, as illustrated in the following papers:
+This repository contains the code for Feedforward and Online Model Adaptation, as demonstrated in the following papers:

 Abulikemu Abuduweili, and Changliu Liu, "[Online Model Adaptation with Feedforward Compensation](https://openreview.net/forum?id=4x2RUQ99sGz)," CoRL, 2023.